hanjingo/doc/OTHERS/en_zh_dictionary.md

 > 1 the quality of being particularly good or worthy, especially so as to deserve praise or reward.
 2 deserve or be worthy of (reward, punishment, or attention).
 >
 > Ex: composers of outstanding merit.
+>
+> Ex: Those who mistake their good luck for their merit are inevitably bound for diaster.

 merrier `/'meri/` adj. 愉快的；欢乐的；<口>微醉的